 It is good to start with a layer or “slice” of the space you are working with and fill out that area completely, all the way to the ceiling, before moving on to the to next layer.
 This will ensure that you use all of the space that you have available to use, and you lessen the chance that you will need to take multiple trips with your moving truck.

 The first items in the truck depend on what kind of truck you have.
 Some moving vehicles have what is called an “attic.”
 This is an area above the cab of the truck that adds to the overall volume of the moving vehicle.
 If your truck has an attic, fill up that area with boxes before you do anything else, then move on to mattresses/box springs.
 If there is no attic, just start with mattresses/box springs as your first items.
 Place the mattresses and box springs all the way to the left of the truck.

 After the Mattresses/Box Springs

 One tip that many people forget about when loading their moving truck is that you can put a lot of fragile items between your mattresses and box springs.
 If you have large pictures or mirrors that you want to keep safe, this would be a great place to put them.
 Once your flat, fragile items are loaded between the mattresses, you can start on the big stuff.
-Lots of times there is room next to the mattresses to stack some long dressers, and if there is any room on top it can just be filled out with boxes.
+A lot of times there is room next to the mattresses to stack long dressers, and if there is any room on top of the dressers, it can just be filled out with boxes.
 This process can be repeated with all of the big square furniture pieces.

-*Also before you pack yourself out of the area, check to see if there is any couch cushions, or soft items, that can be stuffed in the area on top of the mattresses.
+*Also before you pack yourself out of the area, check to see if there are any couch cushions or soft items, that can be stuffed in the area on top of the mattresses.